Changepoint detection for dependent Gaussian sequences: Introduction

-We now describe the contributions and organization of the paper in greater detail.
-In Section \ref{S2} we provide preliminaries on {\sc cusum}, with a focus on the {\it independent case} in the {\sc ld} scaling.
-Then Section \ref{S3} provides a series of useful computations for likelihood ratio tests related to multivariate Normal distributions, which are used in Section \ref{S4} to develop changepoint detection tests for dependent data.
-A number of particularly relevant cases are treated in detail: a change in the mean (with the correlations held fixed), a change in variance (for independent observations) and a change of the `scale' of the process (that is, the means blow up by a factor $f$, the covariance matrix by a factor $f^2$).
-Section \ref{S5} presents an extensive simulation study, so as to assess the performance of the tests; these experiments confirm that the proposed procedure works well in a broad range of relevant scenarios.
+The paper is organized as follows.
+In Section \ref{S2} we provide preliminaries on {\sc cusum}, reviewing the {\it independent case} in the {\sc ld} scaling.
+Then Section \ref{S3} provides a series of useful computations for likelihood ratio tests related to multivariate normal distributions, which are used in Section \ref{S4} to develop changepoint detection tests for {\it dependent} data, and includes the aforementioned more specific examples.
+Section \ref{S5} presents an extensive simulation study so as to assess the performance of the tests; these experiments confirm that the proposed procedure works well in a broad range scenarios.